Plain English

 Iron Condor

-An Iron Condor is an options strategy where you simultaneously sell and buy call options (contracts giving the right to …
+An Iron Condor is an options strategy where you simultaneously sell and buy four different option contracts on the same …

 LEAPS (Long-Dated Options)

-LEAPS are options contracts that expire much further in the future than standard options—typically 9 months to 3 years o…
+LEAPS are options contracts that expire far in the future—typically 9 months to 3 years out—instead of the weeks or mont…

 Leverage

-Leverage means borrowing money to invest, so you can control a larger position than you could afford outright.
-You'll en…
+Leverage means borrowing money to invest, so you can control a larger position than your cash alone would allow.
+You'll …

 Margin (Broker)

-Margin is borrowed money your broker lends you to buy stocks, letting you invest more than you actually have in your acc…
+Margin is borrowed money your broker lends you to buy stocks, letting you invest more than you have in cash.
+You'll enco…

 Naked Options

-A naked option is an options contract (a bet on whether a stock price will go up or down) where the seller doesn't own t…
+A naked option is an options contract (a bet on future stock price movement) where the seller doesn't own the underlying…

 Open Interest